-Based upon Healthcare Support Worker Level 2 Apprenticeship Standard, this course focuses on the core practical skills and underpinning knowledge and theory to gain competence, under clinical supervision, to be a healthcare practitioner in a GP Practice.
+Incorporating the Healthcare Support Worker Level 2 Apprenticeship Standard, this course focuses on the core practical skills and underpinning knowledge and theory to gain competence, under clinical supervision, to be a healthcare practitioner in a GP Practice.

 This is a fully funded Apprenticeship Standard.
 Please call or email for more information.

 Throughout this apprenticeship you will be supported to achieve all core standards of the Care Certificate.
 These standards will be included at appropriate times within the overall qualification.
 For candidates who have already obtained the Care Certificate this will be recognised as prior learning and taken into consideration during the learner journey.